ROCm/HIP/docs/understand/programming_model.rst

 Memory optimizations and best practices
 ---------------------------------------

 The following are a few memory access patterns and best practices to improve performance.
-See :ref:`memory_management` for additional details.
+You can find additional information in :ref:`memory_management` and :doc:`../how-to/performance_guidelines`.

 * **Global memory**: Coalescing reduces the number of memory transactions.